Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Station Road, Upper Poppleton, York, North Yorkshire, YO26 6QA

 The Poppleton Community Railway Nursery (P.C.R.N) - now a registered charity - was set up to restore the former railway nursery at Poppleton station for working use: the buildings, greenhouses and narrow gauge railway.
 The nursery is a souvenir of the days when the railways were self sufficient and it contains several historic buildings, still connected by its own small railway system.
 Visit the greenhouses, plant sales and enjoy refreshments.
+Model Railway.
+Heritage Trail guide to the site, including children's quiz and "colour your own train", in preparation.

 Access Information: Limited access and facilities.